Vicki Golden

 Vicki Golden (born July 28, 1992 in San Diego, California) is an American professional Freestyle Motocross rider and the first female team member of Metal mulisha, Since beginning her career in 2000 Golden has won three consecutive gold medals in Women's Moto X Racing at the X Games.
 She is also the first woman to compete in a freestyle Moto X competition, earning the bronze medal in the best whip category.
 She currently rides a Suzuki 450/250 motocross bike.

 Early career

-Golden began racing at the age of seven after seeing her brother and father racing.
-Golden had to race with the boys because there wasn't enough girls to create a separate race class.
-Golden's career took off at age 16 when raced the Loretta Lynn's Amateur Motocross National Championships in Tennessee where she won the Women's Amateur National Champion title.
+Golden began racing at the age of seven after seeing her brother and her father race.
+Golden had to race with boys, because there weren't enough girls to create a separate race class.
+Golden's career took off at age 16, after competing in the Loretta Lynn's Amateur Motocross National Championships in Tennessee where she won the Women's Amateur National Champion title.
 In the same year she also earned her AMA/WMX Pro License.